Fluge476/URPFrameAccumulationRendererFeature/README.md

 # URP Frame Accumulation RendererFeature

 This RendererFeature allows you to store a copy of your color buffer at any given RenderGraph injection point and mix it into a persistent buffer.
-This allows for the creation of frame accumulation-based fullscreen effect.
+This allows for the creation of frame accumulation-based fullscreen effects.

 An example shader graph with a simple alpha-blended frame accumulation motion blur is provided.